rhd-gitops-example/services/README.md

 If the `commit-name` and `commit-email` are not provided, it will attempt to find them in `~/.gitconfig`, otherwise it will fail.

+--env can also be specified - for example, to promote from the `dev` environment you would specify `--env dev`.

 This will _copy_ all files under `/services/service-a/base/config/*` in `first-environment` to `second-environment`, commit and push, and open a PR for the change.

 ## Testing